 In a world driven by fast fashion, thrifting should be our saving grace.
-However, second-hand shopping is quickly being taken over by upsell culture.
-“Thrift store gentrification” is a phenomenon in which affluent shoppers voluntarily buy merchandise from second-hand clothing stores like Goodwill and Salvation Army to resell those same items at much higher prices.
-When this happens, Goodwill and other thrift stores raise their own prices to meet the demands of their consumers, essentially defeating the purpose of buying second-hand items in the first place.
+However, upsell culture quickly takes over second hand shopping, highlighting the dark side of thrifting.
+“Thrift store gentrification” exemplifies this issue, where affluent shoppers voluntarily buy merchandise from second-hand clothing stores like Goodwill and Salvation Army, only to resell those items at much higher prices.
+This practice not only marginalizes those who depend on thrift stores for affordable necessities but also prompts these stores to raise their prices to meet the demands of their new consumer base, essentially defeating the purpose of buying second hand items in the first place.

 Why is this a problem?